saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/virtual-devices.md

 ## Configure Your Test

 :::tip CLI Reference
-See [Sauce Runner for Virtual Devices CLI Reference](dev/cli/espresso-xcuitest/virtual-devices.md).
+See [Sauce Runner for Virtual Devices CLI Reference](/dev/cli/espresso-xcuitest/virtual-devices).
 To view these commands in your CLI, run the `--help` option:
 ```java
 java -jar saucelabs-native-test-runner.jar --help
 ```
 :::
 <br/>

-5. Open a new command line window, then enter the required commands and flags as listed on the [Sauce Runner for Virtual Devices CLI Reference](/dev/cli/espresso-xcuitest/virtual-devices):
+5. Open a new command line window, then enter the [required commands and flags](/dev/cli/espresso-xcuitest/virtual-devices):

    ```java title="Required Commands and Flags"
    ./sauce-runner-virtual -f <your test framework (espresso or xcuitest)> -u <your username> -k <your access key> --app <your app file name> --test-app <your test file name> -d ''<your device name>''